ActiveMasquerade/used_car_price_predictor/README.md

 -   `engine_size`
 -   `model` _(categorical, optional)_

-Example data source: Kaggle's [BMW Used Car Dataset](https://www.kaggle.com/datasets)
+Example Data Sources are provided in the data folder

 ---